 The guideline notes several conditions that could raise security concerns under AG ¶ 19.
-Three are potentially applicable in this case:
+Four are potentially applicable in this case:

-- (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so; and - (c) a history of not meeting financial obligations.
+- (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so; - (c) a history of not meeting financial obligations; and - (f) failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required.

-Applicant had significant outstanding student loans.
+Applicant has a plethora of late tax filings, significant back-taxes; and significant past-due-student loans, private loans and a car loan.
 The evidence is sufficient to raise these disqualifying conditions.

-- AG \P 20 provides conditions that could mitigate security concerns.
-I considered all of the mitigating conditions under AG \P 20 including: - (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; and - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts.
+AG \P 20 provides conditions that could mitigate security concerns.
+I considered all of the mitigating conditions under AG \P 20 including:

+- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue; and - (g) the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.